 Offering students stories about problems that feel immediately real and relevant to them can make them feel like a story matters.

-Novels that Contain Short Chapter or Section with Frequent Cliff Hangers
+Novels that Contain Short Chapters or Sections with Frequent Cliff Hangers

 Look, it’s hard to compete with the flash and intensity of Hollywood films, binge-able shows, and lifelike video games.
 Not to mention we all have instant distractions in our pockets.
 I, certainly, have to work harder to make time for reading.